-New Economies/Banking/ Social Lending/SRI
+New Economies/Banking/ Social Lending/SRI.

+The interaction of the supply of base money and velocity (or the Cambridge k) determines NGDP.
+9. 10.
+To summarize, we have many similarities to monetarism, but don’t favor a stable money supply rule, nor do we assume relatively stable velocity.
+PS.
+Tags: Austerity Plans Are Based on the Wrong Diagnosis of the Wrong Problem -- And May Plunge Europe into Depression.
 January 4, 2012 | Like this article?
 Join our email list: Stay up to date with the latest headlines via email.
 Even if European politicians ‘get their acts together,’ the eurozone crisis will not be solved by a new ‘ Fiscal Compact’ obsessed with austerity, i.e. tight rules for all member states on their spending.
 The agreement, which is intended to save the single currency, is not a “fiscal” anything, since that word usually refers to government spending.
-Austerity Plans Are Based on the Wrong Diagnosis of the Wrong Problem -- And May Plunge Europe into Depression
+The plan is really an Austerity Compact – an attempt address economic malaise based on upside-down thinking.

 And while the firm had been largely categorized a behemoth monolith, GSElevator on Twitter is giving the global bank a bit more color with tweeted glimpses of corporate culture via conversations of workers who don't take the stairs.
 The account, which has been up and running since August, is reportedly run by an anonymous middle or above-level banker who has " long been cynical of the industry and the people that build their entire sense of self around it," according to a New York Times story.
 By looks of tweets on the account, GSElevator's cynicism is well founded as hubris, misogyny, and middle- and working-class contempt are common themes.

 Analyst #1: She lives in Harlem.
 Analyst #2: What the f*ck.
 A#1 (on protesters): I was going to make a sign...
 Goldman Sachs: Win, cheat, or quit.
 George carlin Bankers.
 Ed Show: SuperRich Income Increased over 240% in Last 30 years, Workers 0% Is the world too big to fail?
 The democracy uprising in the Arab world has been a spectacular display of courage, dedication, and commitment by popular forces - coinciding, fortuitously, with a remarkable uprising of tens of thousands in support of working people and democracy in Madison, Wisconsin, and other US cities.

 The world is drowning in corporate fraud, and the problems are probably greatest in rich countries – those with supposedly "good governance".
 Poor-country governments probably accept more bribes and commit more offenses, but it is rich countries that host the global companies that carry out the largest offenses.
 Money talks, and it is corrupting politics and markets all over the world.
 Hardly a day passes without a new story of malfeasance.